-GLOBAL LEADERSHIP SCHOLARS
+GREG AND LISA SMITH GLOBAL LEADERSHIP SCHOLARS

-Global Leadership Scholars (GLS) promotes the development of international and intercultural awareness. leadership. and personal and professional arowth. honors Through classes. seminars in leadership training. international experiences, and co-curricular activities.
-GLS students work with honors faculty to develop the skills necessary to become future international business leaders.
+Greg and Lisa Smith Global Leadership Scholars (Smith GLS) promotes the development of international and intercultural awareness, leadership, and personal and professional growth.
+Through honors classes, seminars in leadership training, international experiences, and co-curricular activities, Smith GLS students work with honors faculty to develop the skills necessary to become future international business leaders.

-Applications are accepted from first-year students in their second semester, starting on or around January 10.
+Applications are accepted from first-year students in their second semester, starting on or around January 9.
 Applications are available at: http://haslam.utk.edu/student-organizations